alibaba/anyproxy/README.md

 * when working as https proxy, it can generate and intercept https requests for any domain without complaint by browser (after you trust its root CA)
 * a web interface is availabe for you to view request details
 * (beta)a web UI interface for you to replace some remote response with local data
-* (Chinese in this doc is nothing but translation of some key points.
-Be relax if you dont understand.)

 ![screenshot](http://gtms01.alicdn.com/tps/i1/TB1NE2XGVXXXXb3aXXXtdG9TVXX-2324-1416.png_640x640q90.jpg)